 - Recognized by Colorado School Grades as a #1 School in Colorado in 2013/14/15

 - 2013 Great Outdoors Colorado recipient of $100,000 grant

 - 2011 Boulderganic from Eco-Cycle and Boulder Weekly

-- Ten Years as a Green Star School with a focus on reducing our school-wide carbon footprint on an annual basis.
+- Over ten years as a Green Star School with a focus on reducing our school-wide carbon footprint on an annual basis.